| | Rituals

 to be any supreme power, but is regarded as merely a local

 spirit, the spirit of some particular wilderness or forest.
+Regarding the New Moon, psychic influences are demonstrated

 by the position of the planets.
 For instance, at new moon, cusp